Therapy Dog - Star

 For those students who are fearful of dogs, we hope that, with parental support, and over a period of time, they can be encouraged to approach and handle Star which will help them gain confidence in managing their fear and anxieties.

 Star Is fully insured and covered under Devon County Council Public liability policy and she regularly goes to the vet for all the necessary vaccinations, flea and worm treatments.
 A full risk assessment has also been completed which will be available on our website.

-Star’s job in the school will be to support children in all areas of education.
-She will attend Forest School, sit with our students whilst they are reading, be a soothing influence in nurture groups and exams, and in any other transitions that students may find difficult.
-She may even help with student attendance.
+Star’s job in the school is to support children in all areas of education.
+She attends Forest School, sits with our students whilst they are reading, is a soothing influence in nurture groups and exams, and in any other transitions that students may find difficult.
+She even helps with student attendance.

-Star will be based in a specialised ‘Dog Room’ in Post 16 which is separate from the classrooms, and the students will only be able to interact with her under staff supervision.
-She will initially be in school every day.
-When she is moving around the school she will be on a lead and will always be with an adult.
+Star is based in a specialised ‘Dog Room’ in Post 16 which is separate from the classrooms, and the students will only be able to interact with her under staff supervision.
+She is in school every day.
+When she is moving around the school she is on a lead and is always be with an adult.